valdoin/Devblog/content/albums/departure.md

 date = 2024-06-30T13:48:05+02:00
 draft = false
 image = "/images/departure.jpg"
-keywords = ['Nujabes','Ichiko Aoba','aruarian dance','Samurai Champloo']
+keywords = ['Nujabes','Ichiko Aoba','aruarian dance','Samurai Champloo','Anime','Music samples']
-description = 'A look at Nujabes album "Departure", exploring its tracks and its influence on the anime "Samurai Champloo".'
+description = 'A look at Nujabes album "Departure", exploring its tracks and its influence on the anime "Samurai Champloo".' color = '#207EB5' secondary_color = '#1B6B9A'
 +++
 There's a unique kind of magic in this {{< theme_text_color >}}Nujabes{{< /theme_text_color >}}' album that makes it an unforgettable listening experience.
 Made famous by the anime {{< theme_text_color >}}Samurai Champloo{{< /theme_text_color >}}, they both share an aesthetic that bridges different worlds.